Fun Facts and Things to Know for First Time Visitors to Ecuador

 Ecuador is one of the world’s most biodiverse countries.
 Located in South America it is home to the Andes mountains, the Amazon, the Galapagos Islands, multiple indigenous groups, the equator, great outdoor activities and some of the world’s most wild nature.

-Here are some unique and fun facts about Ecuador and tips for visitors exploring Ecuador for the first time.
+Here are some unique and fun facts about Ecuador and tips for first time visitors to Ecuador—get ready to explore why this fascinating country is a favorite for adventurous travelers!

 Women in red coat stands in front of the Cotopaxi volcano in ecuador